Skip to main content

-Covens Aren't For Everyone: All The Reasons I Thrive As Loner in This New Pagan World
+Covens Aren't For Everyone: All The Reasons I Thrive As a Loner in This New Pagan World

 The painting is titled "Circe Offering the Cup to Ulysses" and was created in 1891 by the Pre-Raphaelite artist John William Waterhouse